Shopping Cart: Empty

 RST’s technology policy extends to delivering effective computer-based training and for DG training they implemented IMDG Code e-learning: general awareness for management and function-specific for operations staff.

 Freight-only services with limited passengers are especially useful for customers shipping dangerous goods.
-Seatruck supports this sector with Hazcheck Professional state of the art DG management.
+Seatruck supports this sector with Hazcheck Professional state of the art DG management and IMDG Code e-learning.

 Stena demands maximum efficiency and safety across its activities, so when building the IT system supporting its freight operations the company selected Hazcheck Toolkits for the database of IMDG Code regulated cargoes behind its booking procedures.